CYrancher23/trending-movies/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# TMDB Top 5 Movies

+This project was completed in a 24 hour period as part of a peer programming brainstation assignment.
+This web app displays the current week's top 5 trending movies according to TMDB.
+Created with React, SASS, and the TMDB API

-## Available Scripts
+## Installation

 In the project directory, you can run: